By Richard Ellis, sales director at Vivup

 Challenge your staff to be more active

 Introducing some healthy competition to become more active is a great way to get everyone involved, and also create a culture of wellbeing.
 While you could devise your own challenges, rewards and methods of monitoring employee activity, there are plenty of digital options that can make this easier to run.
 Gamification and rewards can be used to increase employee wellbeing.
-There are a number different health and fitness apps on the market, such as the Healthia App that can be used to collate data and incentivise your staff.
+There are a number different health and fitness apps on the market that can be used to collate data and incentivise your staff.
 Many wellbeing apps integrate with employees’ existing fitness devices – helping them get more use out of these too.

 Access to Occupational Health